ThomasTusche/docker-launcher/README.md

 **Limitations**

 - Be carefull with the Command and Entrypoint command.
-I just checked it with simple "echo hello world" and nothing more sophisticated.
+I just checked it with simple "echo hello world" or "/bin/bash script.sh" and nothing more sophisticated.
 You might encounter problems depending what you input here.
 - This script has a general error message if the container run fails.
 Problems within the Dockerfile and wrong parameters are all cause the same error, therefore it is not always easy to find a fix
 - The image you create from a Dockerfile has the same name as the file.
 You cannot specify any version number.
 If you want to create an image with a different name, you have to store the file with a different name
 - The dropdown menu is not updating.
 In order to see newly generated templates you have do reopen the programm.